Chronology of the universe: Expansion

-The current accepted model of the history of the universe is based on the concept of the Big Bang: the universe started hot and dense then expanded and cooled.
+The current accepted model of the history of the universe is based on the concept of inflationary cosmology and the Big Bang.
+During inflation, the universe expanded at an exponential rate.
+Once this ended, cosmic expansion subsequently decelerated to much slower rates.
+The energy driving inflation was converted to a hot and dense plasma, initiating the hot Big Bang, during which the universe cooled as it expanded.
 Different particles interact during each major stage in the expansion; as the universe expands the density falls and some particle interactions cease to be important.
 The character of the universe changes.
 Moreover, the rate of the expansion itself depends upon the nature of the existing particles, creating an interplay between cosmology and particle physics.

 Time

 The lookback time of extragalactic observations by their cosmological redshift up to z=20.

 In cosmology, time and space are connected: space expands as time increases.
 Time at each point in space (for example a galaxy) can be uniquely defined in terms of an imaginary clock at that point.
-These clocks move with the point in space as the universe expands; they are synchronized to a single point in the distance past.
+These clocks move with the point in space as the universe expands; they are synchronized to a single point in the distant past.

 Light from distant galaxies is emitted in the past then travels at the speed of light: knowledge about a distant galaxy is limited to one point in time called the lookback time.
 During the journey from a distant point, the universe continues to expand, stretching the wavelength of the light along the way, an effect called cosmological redshift.
 The redshift can be measured by comparing incoming light to known spectroscopic lines and the resulting value can be related to the comoving distance to the emitter.
 Consequently, experimental knowledge about the chronology of the universe is derived by observing distant light.

 Overview

 The NASA diagram shows the history of the universe from inflation until the present.

-The chronology of the universe can be divided into five parts:
+The chronology of the universe can be divided into four parts: